-The ‘tools’ that I bring to my clinical consultations are in the kinds of questions I ask, that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work, as well as inviting practitioners to name the skills, knowledges and commitments that guided decisions they took in a session, or that were embedded in certain questions/lines of inquiry.
+The ‘tools’ that I bring to my clinical consultations are in the kinds of questions I ask that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work.
 By asking questions that invite self-reflexivity, rather than offering advice, clinicians have reflected that they experience a greater sense of agency in the work.
-My philosophy of supervision is very much inspired by the work of Vikki Reynolds and the work of other Narrative practitioners.
+My philosophy of supervision is very much inspired by the work of Vikki Reynolds and Dale Andersen-Giberson.

-I have been told that the questions I ask in supervision conversations have been helpful to clinicians in re-connecting with the skills, ethics, values and commitments embedded in their work with clients.
-Clinicians have reflected that this has been useful, not only in terms of developing a greater sense of agency, but also in terms of having an expanded repertoire of questions they might ask their own clients to invite considerations of the values, ethics and skills embedded in their resistance to injustices.
+I have been told that the questions I ask in supervision conversations have been helpful to clinicians in terms of feeling more connected to the skills, ethics, values and commitments that are reflected in their work, and that this has been useful, not only in terms of the development of their confidence, but also in terms of having an expanded repertoire of questions they might ask their own clients.

-By inviting ‘supervisees’/co-learners to question some of the taken-for-granted ways of thinking about this work (i.e. the histories behind certain practices or ideas; whose benefit these practices or ideas are in service of; at what, or whose cost; and how or in what ways these practices fit and/or do not fit with their own preferred ways of working), therapists and community workers have expressed that they have come away from our conversations with a deeper sense of their preferred ways of being in this work.
+By inviting ‘supervisees’/co-learners to question some of the taken-for-granted ways of thinking about this work (i.e. the histories behind certain practices or ideas; whose benefit these practices or ideas serve; at what, or whose cost; and how or in what ways these practices fit and/or do not fit with their own preferred ways of working), therapists and community workers have expressed that they have come away from our conversations with a deeper sense of their preferred ways of being in this work.

 Click here to read testimonials from ‘supervisees’.